VintageGeek/I2CSoilMoistureSensor/README.md

 ## Version History

+### v1.0.2
+- Fixed bug in getAddress.
+Was using 16bit read, should have been 8bit
 ### v1.0.1
 - Updated properties, published to PCL
 ### v1.0.0
 - Initial Release, published to the Particle Community Library (PCL)